isabella232/dynamic-media-classic.en-1/help/dom-manipulation.md

 ## Publish FXG templates {#publish-fxg-templates}

-Publishing your FXG template places it on the Scene7 servers, where it is available to your web site and application.
+Publishing your FXG template places it on the Dynamic Media Classic servers, where it is available to your web site and application.
 During the publishing process, the Scene7 Publishing System activates the URLs you need for your web site or application.

 >[!NOTE]
 >